fico-ita/template_python/docs/tutorials.md

 ## Building a Stock Portfolio Using Meta-Labeling ML Approach

-Welcome to the Meta-Labeling Portifolio Strategy tutorial! 📈
+Welcome to the Meta-Labeling Portfolio Strategy tutorial! 📈

 In this guide, we'll walk you through the practical steps to construct a diversified stock portfolio using the Meta-Labeling approach developed within the FICO-ITA project.